theunicornguild/PopoTheWorkerDocs/07_due_date_and_future_tasks/02_javascript_3_future_tasks.md

 To keep our monkey focused, let's separate the tasks for today from the tasks for the future.

+Move the trello cards "User can see a list of future tasks" and "User can see a list of tasks due today" to "`Doing`".

 To tell apart the tasks for today and the tasks for the future, change the state of your `App` to:

 ```jsx